jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 entered through a series of prompts.
 The type of link is determined by which values are provided:

-*   If both a URL and link text are given, insert an inline link:
+*   If a URL and link text are given, insert an inline link:
     `[text](url)`.
-*   If both a reference label and text are given, insert a reference link: `[text][reference]`.
+*   If a reference label and text are given, insert a reference link: `[text][reference]`.
 *   If only link text is given, insert an implicit reference link:
     `[text][]`.